State-mandated PFML

 • Prenatal leave: 2 weeks

-Combined Leave Benefits: An employee may not take more than 12 weeks total of PFL in a 52-week period, unless the individual takes both prenatal leave (up to 2 weeks) and parental bonding leave (up to 12 weeks) for a total of 14 weeks of combined leave.
+Combined Leave Benefits: An employee may not take more than twelve (12) weeks total of PFL in a 52-week period, unless the individual takes both prenatal leave (up to two weeks) and parental bonding leave (up to twelve weeks) for a total of fourteen (14) weeks of combined leave.

-Benefit amount: Weekly benefit amounts are determined on a sliding scale based on the employee’s income, up to 90% of weekly pay with a cap of $1,153 per week.
+Benefit amount: Weekly benefit amounts are determined on a sliding scale based on the employee’s income, up to 90% of weekly pay with a cap of $1,190 per week for 2026.

 Private plan option: There is no private option for the program.
-The PFML program is administered by the Office of Paid Family Leave (OPFL) within the Department of Employment Services (DOES).
-Eligible employees apply for PFML benefits, receive their eligibility determinations, and benefit awards from OPFL.
+The PFL program is administered by the Office of Paid Family Leave (OPFL) within the Department of Employment Services (DOES).
+Eligible employees apply for leave benefits, receive their eligibility determinations, and benefit awards from OPFL.

 NOTE: D.C. does not permit fully insured, short-term disability policies to take an offset for DC PFL benefits.

 Job protection: None.
-However, another leave that provides job protection, such as FMLA or DC FMLA, may run concurrently with DC PFML.
+However, another leave that provides job protection, such as Federal FMLA or DC FMLA, may run concurrently with DC PFL.

 Resources: DC Paid Family Leave